 William Richardson died on October 17, 1935, in Newton.

 William Richardson studied architecture at MIT. from 1873 to 1875, and then worked in the office of Ware and Van Brunt.
 In 1881, he formed a partnership with Henry Walker Hartwell.
 Hartwell was the engineer and Richardson the designer.
-They remained partners until Hartwell’s death in 1919.
-Richardson continued to practice under the firm name of Hartwell and Richardson until his death in 1935.
+In about 1895, the partnership was expanded to include James Driver, previously a draftsman with the firm.
+The firm remained Hartwell, Richardson and Driver after Henry Hartwell’s death in 1919, but returned to the name Hartwell and Richardson after James Driver withdrew due to illness in the early 1920s (he died in 1923).
+William Richardson continued to practice under the firm name of Hartwell and Richardson until his death in 1935.

 The firm of Hartwell and Richardson designed in the Romanesque, Queen Anne, and shingle styles.
 Among their works were the Belmont Town Hall in 1881; the First Spiritual Temple (1884, later the Exeter Theater); the addition of a fourth floor at 39-40 Beacon Street (later the Women’s City Club) in 1888; and the chancel and transepts at St. Mary’s Church, Dorchester, in 1893.